 A wireframe is a simplified visual representation of a layout for a website or the screen of an application’s interface.
 Wireframes are like architectural blueprints.
-Usually black and white illustrations, sometimes with bright marks or spots to outline specific areas or points to give a clear vision of the project structure and connections between the different parts.
+Usually black and white illustrations, sometimes with bright marks or spots.
+These help to outline specific areas or points, to give a clear vision of the project structure, and connections between the different parts.

-The advantage of accepting the importance of wireframes is that they give clients and the designers and developers on their team the opportunity to quickly plan and validate the value of of the design of a page or screen — long before any great efforts have been made to design and build that same peage.
+The advantage of accepting the importance of wireframes is that they give clients, designers, and developers the opportunity to quickly plan and validate the value of the design of a page or screen.
+All this long before any great efforts have been made to design and build that same peage.

 When and Why You Need Wireframing

-Designers use wireframes to outline visual and typographic hierarchy on user interfaces, plan transitions and interactions, and organize the general interface in order to deliver the most valuable information to their team — and ultimately the end users.
+Designers use wireframes for many reasons.
+The first is to outline visual and typographic hierarchy on user interfaces.
+Second, they use wireframes to plan transitions and interactions.
+Third, to organize the general interface in order to deliver the most valuable information to their team — and ultimately the end-users.

-Since a wireframe is focused on the structure, as opposed to the visualization of details and styles, designers try to keep it simple.
+Since a wireframe is focused on the structure, rather than the visualization of details and styles, designers try to keep it simple.
 Wireframes are mostly limited to monochromatic color schemes, where only boxes and lines represent copy, pictures, and overall the page’s elements.

-A wireframe is the first visual representation of a designer’s idea.
+The low fidelity definition is quite simple.
+A low fidelity wireframe is the first visual representation of a designer’s idea.
 It ensures that the developers and clients get a clear understanding of the functionalities and designs that the software needs to support.

 Don’t be fooled.

 Despite their minimalism, designers can find wireframes, especially low-fidelity wireframes, inspiring.
 They are flexible tools that provide room for experimentation.
-This makes the creative process more productive, giving room for field of fresh, outstanding solutions.
+This makes the creative process more productive and less expensive, giving room for a field of fresh, outstanding solutions.

-Low fidelity wireframes enable teams to be Agile, meaning they help project stakeholders determine the best solution for end users faster.
-A a low fidelity wireframe — not a complex, fully-baked design — is enough to help the client determine whether to add or subtract features in an interface.
+Low fidelity wireframes are beneficial for both clients and teams.
+On the one hand, they enable teams to be Agile, meaning they help project stakeholders determine the best solution for end-users faster.
+On the other hand, a low fidelity wireframe — not a complex, fully-baked design — is enough to help the client determine whether to add or remove features in an interface.

-With their simplicity, low fidelity wireframes a quick and easy to reshape so that usability is ensured before further design and development efforts take place.
+Wireframing also saves time for both parties and ensures all designs are well-thought-out.
+With their simplicity, low fidelity wireframes are quick and easy to reshape so that usability is ensured before further design and development efforts take place.